 - (i) Fee Requirement.
 Any source required to obtain a permit under this section shall, as a condition of continued operation, submit an annual fee to the Department. - (ii) Fee Payment.
 The Department shall give written notice of the amount of fee to be assessed and the basis for such fee assessment to the owner or operator of the source annually.
 The assessed fee is due on receipt of the notice unless the fee assessment is appealed pursuant to W.S. § 35-11-211(d).
 If any part of the fee assessment is not appealed it shall be paid to the Department on receipt of the written notice.
-Any remaining fee which may be due after completion of the appeal is immediately due and payable upon issuance of the council's decision. - (iii) Basis of Fee to Support the Program. - (A) Fees shall be assessed annually for each operating source, based on emissions of each regulated pollutant in an amount sufficient to cover all reasonable direct and indirect costs of the Department in developing, implementing and administering the operating permit program of this section, including the Department's Small Business Assistance Program.
-The permit fee will cover all reasonable direct and indirect program costs including cost of: - (I) Reviewing and acting on permit applications, permit renewals, permit reopenings, and permit revisions; - (II) Implementing and enforcing the terms and conditions of a permit (not including any court costs or other costs associated with any enforcement action) which include but is not limited to the following: - (1.)
-Source inspections including the witnessing and review of stack emission tests; - (2.)
-Ambient monitoring data review and reporting; - (3.)
-Continuous emission monitoring (CEM)
+Any remaining fee which may be due after completion of the appeal is immediately due and payable upon issuance of the council's decision. - (iii) Basis of Fee to Support the Program.

+based on emissions of each re reasonable direct and indirect administering the operating pe es shall be assessed annually for each operating source, gulated pollutant in an amount sufficient to cover all costs of the Department in developing, implementing and ermit program of this section, including the Department's ogram.
+The permit fee will cover all reasonable direct and ng cost of: renewals, permit reopenings, (I) Reviewing and acting on permit applications, permit and permit revisions; (II) Implementing and enforcing the terms and conditions court costs or other costs associated with any enforcement of limited to the following: and review of stack emission (1.)
+Source inspections including the witnessing tests; (2.)
+Ambient monitoring data review and reporting; reports and data review; (3.)
+Continuous emission monitoring (CEM) (4.)
+Complaint investigations; (5.)
+Special purpose monitoring; (6.)
+Ambient and CEM systems audits; (7.)
+EPA reporting and data entry; (III) Emissions and ambient monitoring; (IV) Regulation preparation and guidance; (V) Modeling analyses and demonstrations; tracking emissions; (VI) Preparing emission and source inventories and (VII) Fee assessment, billing and fiscal management; Department; (VIII) All other permit-related functions performed by the